SoftwareAG/adabas-go-api/doc/Overview.md

 ## Technical Overview

-The graphic below shows how the Adabas Go API works in general.
+The graphic below shows how the Adabas API for Go works in general.

 ![Technical Overview](.//media/Go-Design.png)